 This is Product Management: Is a new podcast that I discovered talking specifically to product managers about a variety of topics.

-Initiate (Customer Development/Understanding users):
+Initiate (Customer Development/Understanding problems):

 - Customer comments dechipered: How to interpret customer’s reactions to your product